algolia/algoliasearch-client-android/doc/offline-mode.md

 ### Activation

 An `OfflineClient` provides all the features of an online `Client`.
-It returns `MirroredIndex` instances, which in turn provide all the features of online `Index` instances.
+It returns `MirroredIndex` instances, which also provide all the features of online `Index` instances.

 However, until you explicitly enable the offline mode by calling `enableOfflineMode()`, your offline client behaves like a regular online client.
 The same goes for indices: *you must explicitly activate mirroring* by calling `setMirrored(true)`.
 The reason is that you might not want to mirror all of your indices.